Ynn/selfstar/intro-felix.md

 ## Automatic deployment, installation and startup :

-You have done the things the hard way. iCASA proposes an easier way to install/unsinstall and start/stop bundles.
+You have done things the hard way! iCASA actually provides a quick and easy way to install/unsinstall/start/stop bundles.
 The quickest way to deploy, start and install a bundle is to copy the bundle in the load directory of your iCASA runtime.

 ### Practice